Reject Systems: What You Need To Know

 Future trends

 • Smart technologies: Incorporation of AI and machine learning to predict and automatically adjust to changes in product specifications or production conditions.
+Advanced X-ray systems play a crucial role in automated reject systems by enhancing quality assurance, identifying non-conformant products, and minimizing false reject rates.

 • Sustainability: Advances in technology that allow for energy-efficient and less wasteful rejection systems.